adobe/helix-shared/CONFIGURATION.md

 That way you can have a consistent traffic mapping without having to switch strains.
 </del>

+## Discussion: the `code` property

+- the `code` property of a strain is either a giturl string or giturl object (but not an action name).

+assume a non-dirty checkout, `git@github.com/adobe/helix-io.git#master (923c1e6)`.
+1. the default strain contains a code property: `code: "git@github.com/adobe/helix-io.git#master"`
+2. `hlx deploy` would generate an action `/helix/923c1e6/html`
+3. and `effective-helix-config.yaml` would then have a property: `code: "git@github.com/adobe/helix-io.git#923c1e6"`

+assume a dirty checkout, `git@github.com/adobe/helix-io.git#master (a0c96a5)`
+1. the default strain contains a code property: `code: "git@github.com/adobe/helix-io.git#master"`
+2. `hlx deploy --dirty` would generate an action `/helix/a0c96a5-dirty/html`
+3. and `effective-helix-config.yaml` would then have a property: `code: "git@github.com/adobe/helix-io.git#a0c96a50-dirty"`<sup>1</sup>

+<sup>1</sup> not sure about the `-dirty` suffix in the ref here. but fastly wouldn't have a way to figure it our

 ## Proposal: `hlx deploy` lists all strains that are affected by the deployment and suggests the creation of a new strain if none are affected

 > Notes: